 Gender and Climate Change

-- GENDER DISAGGREGATED DATA - Generate, analyse and use sex, age and diversity disaggregated data to inform policy
+Generate, analyse and use sex, age and diversity disaggregated data to inform climate and DRR policy

-- GENDER RESPONSIVE POLICIES AND FINANCE - Transform climate and disaster risk reduction policies and financing to be more gender and human rights responsive
+Transform climate, disaster risk reduction and energy policies and financing to be more gender and human rights responsive

-- REGIONAL KNOWLEDGE SHARING - Improve regional mechanisms, processes and knowledge on climate change and disaster risk reduction to include gender and human rights
+Improve regional processes, platforms and build regional knowledge on climate change and disaster risk reduction to include gender and human rights

-The ΣmPower: Empowering Women to Secure Climate-resilient Societies project contributes to the following Sustainable Development Goals:
+EmPower: Women for Climate-Resilient Societies contributes to the following Sustainable Development Goals:

 For more information, contact: